wradlib/wradlib-docs/source/dev_setup.rst

 Continuous Integration
 ----------------------
 We use `Travis_CI <https://travis-ci.org>`_ for Continuous Integration (CI).
 CI means, in our case, that each commit pushed to :math:`\omega radlib`'s main repository will trigger the test suites on Travis-CI.
-If all tests pass successfully, a new documentation will be built and published on http://wradlib.org/wradlib-docs.
-In case a new release tag is associated with a commit, a new release will be distributed via `PyPI <https://pypi.python.org/pypi/wradlib>`_.
+If all tests pass successfully, a new documentation will be built on https://readthedocs.org and published on http://docs.wradlib.org.
+In case a new release tag is associated with a commit, a new release will be distributed via `PyPI <https://pypi.org/project/wradlib/>`_.
-For further testing, with every bump of the version's ``MICRO``-part a test-release is distributed via `Test-PyPI <https://testpypi.python.org/pypi/wradlib>`_.